US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Assistive Technology (AT) Assistive Technology Same term, different funding.
 IDEA covers AT devices on IEP; UK schools fund via school budget or occasionally via local authority specialist services.

-ELL / ESL (English Language Learner / English as Second Language) EAL (English as an Additional Language) All terms describe pupils learning English in school.
+ELL / ESL (English Language Learner / English as Second Language) EAL (English as an Additional Language) All terms describe learners learning English in school.
 ELL is current US term; ESL is older.
 EAL is standard UK terminology.

 Manifestation Determination No direct equivalent IDEA requires schools to determine if misbehaviour is linked to disability before exclusion.
 UK schools use FBA informally; no statutory requirement for this formal determination.